daniel-furman/daniel-furman.github.io/content/_index.md

 {{< figure class="avatar" src="/avatar.jpg" >}}

 A challenge-driven data scientist primarily interested in predictive analytics and scalable modeling pipelines.
-My professional experience is mainly in Python and R, spanning the full-stack from ETL to algorithm development.
+My professional experience is mainly in Python and R, spanning the full-stack from data mining to algorithm development.

 In my free time I enjoy surfing, backpacking & camping, rock climbing, playing guitar, reading, and building things.